Rafael Devers Player Props: Red Sox vs. Orioles

-After going 2-for-5 with a double and an RBI in his most recent game, Rafael Devers and the Boston Red Sox take on the Baltimore Orioles (who will start Dean Kremer) at 4:10 PM ET on Saturday.
+Rafael Devers -- 3-for-5 with a double in his most recent game -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Cole Irvin on the hill, on April 2 at 1:35 PM ET.

-He had two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Orioles.
+He had three hits (going 3-for-5 with a double) in his most recent game against the Orioles.

 Rafael Devers Game Info & Props vs. the Orioles